gcallah/BookReviews/biggar.md

 has tried to deny: it declares, "No, we can ground these virtues in purely immanent reasoning."
 So that, for instance, there's no transcendence in Hobbes's case for the Leviathan, or, three centuries later, in the reasoning of Rawls or Nozick.

+But why is it academics' "civic duty," as Biggar puts it, to "defend liberal culture on campus."
+What if an academic happens to think liberalism is misguided?
+Do they still have a civic duty to defend it?

+Of course, with this statement, Biggar could mean nothing more than that academics have a duty to carefully consider others' ideas, and respond to them rationally.
+But Plato was teaching us that 2400 years ago, and certainly not under the guise of liberalism.
+So this is another place where Biggar's emphasis on liberalism seems misplaced.

+Thinkers like John Gray and Alasdair MacIntyre have shown that it's actually not rational to embrace ideological liberalism, since it is an incoherent theory.

+The contention made by, for instance, Philip Pilkington, is that the liberal desire to do away with all hierarchy has led to precisely the situation which distresses Biggar.

+Nazis: MacIntyre's critique that the encyclopediaists were, in fact, unable to respond to the Nieztschean critique of their position.